KatrinaWalker/Nonprofit_Dashboard/Milestone III Addenda/readme.txt

 2. select_data_all_forms.R
 Select relevant columns from each form type (990, ez, pf) and divide the whole data in four dataframes, one with common basic information from all organisations and three more with especific data fron each different form type.
-Also create a zip-city-state dictionary.
+Also create a zip-city-state dimension table.

 3. NPO_scheme.sql
 Create the schema on the database.